Guide 5 of 7

 In standard pseudocode, subroutines are split into two specific categories:

-Procedures: Perform an action (like printing a menu or updating a global variable) but do not return a value back to the main program.
+Procedures: Perform an action (like printing a menu or updating a global array) but do not return a value back to the main program.

-Functions: Perform a calculation and always return a single value back to the main program.
+Functions: Perform a calculation and always return a single value back to the main program using the RETURN keyword.

 2. Creating and Calling a Procedure